wassim-azi/PromptMask/README.md

 ## Support

-For questions, issues, or feature requests, please open an issue on [GitHub Issues](https://github.com/wassim-azi/PromptMask/issues) or contact the maintainer via the repository.
+For questions, issues, or feature requests, please open an issue on [GitHub Issues](https://github.com/wassim-azi/PromptMask/issues).